ProfAvery/cpsc223c/lab3.md

  * Create an array of structs to hold several statements as a calculator program.

- * Use the C initializer syntax [Modern C, Level 1, Sections 2.3 and 6.3][2] to hard-code the array of structs to hold the calculator program from `lab2.input`, rather than reading commands with `scanf()`.
+ * Use the C initializer syntax from [Modern C, Level 1, Sections 2.3 and 6.3][2] to hard-code the array of structs to hold the calculator program from `lab2.input`, rather than reading commands with `scanf()`.

   [1]: https://github.com/ProfAvery/cpsc223c
   [2]: http://icube-icps.unistra.fr/img_auth.php/d/db/ModernC.pdf